Contra Roosh V. on Evolution

 Darwinism and Freudianism are only variations on a common theme, and what that theme is.
 It is that such things as self-restraint, cooperation, and consideration for others are merely part of a thin disguise which society places over our selfish and non-moral animal nature.

 Cooperation is not a veneer placed over our selfish and non-moral animal nature.
 Cooperation is selfish, it does not require morality, and it occurs in many animals and plants.
-Society is based on cooperation, and society is selfish from the perspective of its members.
-People participate in society because it is a way of getting what they want.
+Society is based on cooperation, and it provides benefits to its members.
+It also has incentives that prevent its members from defecting on the implicit social contract.

 Despite the widespread and longstanding acceptance that the veneer idea has enjoyed, and still enjoys, it is false, and even obviously false.
 For it compels us to ask a certain simple question, and yet cannot answer it: namely, whence the veneer?
 What could have brought such a thing into existence in the first place, or kept it in place if it had once come into existence?

-As a little child you were honest and sincere, not deceptive.
+As a little child, you were honest and sincere, not deceptive.
 You were honestly selfish.
-As you grew up, you slowly became more filtered, more morally constrained, more socially repressed.
-In high school you developed an artificial persona that made it easier to deal with a challenging social environment.
+As you grew up, you slowly became more filtered, more morally constrained, and more socially repressed.
+In high school, you developed an artificial persona that made it easier to deal with a challenging social environment.
 Your self-deception became more profound.
 As an adult, you perfected your deception and manipulation abilities to seek sex and money.
-All this you learned because you were driven by your emotions - the emotions that evolved to make you reproduce.
-You want social acceptance, approval and status.

 If the members of every species are always engaged in a struggle for life with one another, and if human beings were selfish and non-moral animals at first, how could even the least little bit of morality or of altruism have escaped being eliminated by natural selection?